sadrasafa/sadrasafa.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hiya!
 I am a first-year PhD student in [KUIS AI Lab](https://ai.ku.edu.tr/) at Koç University, working with [Asst.
 Prof. Fatma Guney](https://mysite.ku.edu.tr/fguney/).
-I am interested in 3D computer vision and scene understanding.
+I am interested in 3D computer vision.

  I completed my Master's degree in Computer Science and Engineering at Koç University and my Bachelor's degree in Computer Engineering at Sharif University of Technology.